Skip to main content

 Photo by Steve Exum /source unknown

 The firm was owned and operated by three self-professed beer lovers: head brewer - Joe Spratt, advertising and marketing director - Mark Saber and Charleston area attorney Will Slicer.
 Like earlier pioneers of the craft beer revolution, all three were avid home brewers before making the decision to go professional.
+Spratt's dream was to make full-bodied, hand crafted beers for more discriminating drinkers who were willing to pay a premium price.
+What he did not want was a customer base that drank without using common sense.
+He felt those kinds of people should buy something cheaper.

 One day he pitched the idea of starting a microbrewery to the others, who as it turns out, were already thinking along the same lines.
 In just a year and a half, with no prior experience operating a production brew house and nothing to guide them but their knowledge of home brewing, the trio and a handful of additional employees were cranking out New River Ale and Seneca Red Ale in bottles and kegs, and Devil Anse Lager in kegs only.